Everyone wants organic traffic to landing pages because they convert so well.

 Although there are quite a few blog posts in the top search results for this keyword, the highlighted results are landing pages.
 So it’s clear that you can rank with this kind of content.

 2. Check ranking difficulty and traffic potential

-Before finalizing your target keywords, you need to account for two things: To see also : Blog SEO: The Complete Guide.
+Before finalizing your target keywords, you need to account for two things: To see also : What Is It, How to Do It.

 - Traffic potential

 Ranking for keywords with little or no traffic potential is pointless because they won’t send any meaningful organic traffic your way—even if you rank for them.
 That said, as landing pages tend to be quite lucrative, you can usually afford to target keywords with lower traffic potential than you may consider for, say, a blog post.

 Arguably, the easiest way to judge traffic potential is to see how much search traffic the current top-ranking landing page for the keyword gets, which you can do in Keywords Explorer.

 For example, the top-ranking landing page for “task management” gets an estimated 3,813 monthly search visits: